 Finally to make this story more alive and credible here is a short movie on our incredible winter kayaking trip to Dviete floodplain.
 Enjoy!

 What do you think about kayaking in a floodplain like this?
-Would you come for such a trip in Latvia?
-Write your comments below or send me a private message for more details to firstname.lastname@example.org.
+Would you come for such a trip to Latvia?
+Write your comments below or send me a private message for more details to [email protected].

 If you want me to arrange your kayaking or any other adventure trip in Latvia, please contact me or visit my page at www.idaadventures.com.